Waning Gibbous on

 Lunation 255 / 1208

-The Moon is 21 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 21 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 255 of Meeus index or 1208 from Brown series.

 Synodic month length 29.35 days